Niassy/mini_gym/README.md

-# mini_gym
+# NAPRL(Nao Another Platform for Reinforcement Learning)

-mini_gym is a free library for developping Reinforcement Learning algorithm.
+NAPRL is a free library for developping Reinforcement Learning algorithm.
 It is written in python and use pygame for rendering the game.
 It contains of environment you can use for testing implementing your artificial intelligence algorithm.
 Ii is mainly aimed to use Reinforcement Learning algorithm but the architecture is very flexible and you can use other artificial intelligence technique like Goal Orientef Behaviour,Fuzzy logic,etc...

 ##  There are so many Reinforcement platforms...
-Why using mini_gym ?
+Why using NAPRL ?

-mini_gym differs from the other platform by his simplicity and his ready to go testing.
+NAPRL differs from the other platform by his simplicity and his ready to go testing.
 Also many of the RL platform use tensorflow as for implementing the algorithm.
 Our platform will be more focused on pytorch for deep learning algorithm.
 You do not need to install many depedencies to run it.
 You just need to install python and pygame.